- 28Shares

 Disclaimer: Please note that some of the links contained in this post are affiliate links.
 If you make a purchase through one of the links, you will pay the same prices as always, but You Should Craft will receive a small commission that helps us provide free crochet patterns.
+As an Amazon Associate, I earn from qualifying purchases.

 Are you an infinity scarf fan, or a regular scarf fan?
 Or both?
 I love infinity scarves and wear them all the time (especially in the fall and winter), but I designed this scarf pattern to go both ways.
 So if you’re more of a standard scarf person, I gotchu!
 We start off by crocheting a long rectangle, so if you want to leave it that way — I’ve included some tweaks to make it happen.